 1. Essential Processes

 These are the essential processes that all companies need to be successful.
 They are based on an agile premise of tight feedback loops providing better outcomes.
 It’s unreasonable to expect something to improve without strong feedback loops.

-A Minimally Effective Team is one that has systems of feedback generating continuous improvement of the team, its members, and its code.
+The most effective teams are those that have systems of feedback generating continuous improvement of the team, its members, and its code.
 The essential processes for providing those systems of feedback are retrospectives, 1:1 Check-ins, and Code Review.

 graph RL subgraph culture member1 == code review ==> code member2 == code review ==> code member3 == code review ==> code coach == 1:1 ==> member1 coach == 1:1 ==> member2 coach == 1:1 ==> member3 team == retrospective ==> team end